gitbls/pistrong/CertDetails.md

 * `pistrong list username --all --full`

     List all the certificates for user *username*.
 Use --full to see the user Cert details.

+* `pistrong service reload`

+    Tell strongSwan to reload its certificate database